isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 {: #qnb13}
 #### How do I gain GLP Recognition?

-A facility seeking recognition for compliance with OECD Principles of GLP should apply to SAC, stating the proposed scope of recognition, type of studies etc. An on-site assessment is done to determine compliance with the Principles.
+A facility seeking recognition for compliance with OECD Principles of GLPg should apply to SAC, stating the proposed scope of recognition, type of studies etc. An on-site assessment is done to determine compliance with the Principles.
 At least one GLP compliant study must be completed prior to the initial assessment.
 Re-assessments are done every two years and a study audit is done annually.

 {: #qnb14}
 #### Where can I access the OECD Principles of GLP?